JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

 - hint
 - key ID

-The investigation identified an unusually long-lived client secret.
+The investigation identified an unusually long-lived client secret set to expire near the end of the century.

 ### Alternate Credential View